 This blog post was a collaboration with TUI Sensatori who understand that in using all of our senses, we truly come alive and aim to help holidaymakers make the most of their holiday by stimulating their senses like never before.
 To find our how connected your senses are, take the TUI Sensatori quiz here.

-Have you got a vivid travel memory to share?
+Have you got a sensory travel memory to share?
 Leave a comment telling me about your sensory travel experiences and how you try to capture the memories without technology.